 This is a very large project.
 It is your job to nail it down a set of concrete specifications, and the best way to do this is to build yourself an extensive testing harness before you dive into coding.
 Make sure you can quickly find out, for instance, whether a given version of your code still correctly handles the user getting lost and pressing recalculate, or adding a tour, visiting some of its stops, dropping the tour, and then re-adding it.

 dijkstra.rkt, which implements the core of Tour Guide - using Dijkstra's algorithm to generate tours.
-Note: this should not use Moby.
+Note: this should use Whalesong.

-tourguide.rkt, which implements your entire Tour Guide program.
-This file should use Moby to compile a program which runs on Android phones.
+tour_guide.rkt, which implements your entire Tour Guide program.
+This file should use Whalesong to compile a program which runs on Android phones.